tidy-finance/website/docs/41_difference_in_differences.md

 In this chapter, we illustrate the concept of *difference in differences* (DD) estimators by evaluating the effects of climate change regulation on the pricing of bonds across firms.
 DD estimators are typically used to recover the treatment effects of natural or quasi-natural experiments that trigger sharp changes in the environment of a specific group.
 Instead of looking at differences in just one group (e.g., the effect in the treated group), DD investigates the treatment effects by looking at the difference between differences in two groups.
 Such experiments are usually exploited to address endogeneity concerns [e.g., @RobertsWhited2013].
 The identifying assumption is that the outcome variable would change equally in both groups without the treatment.
 This assumption is also often referred to as the assumption of parallel trends.
 Moreover, we would ideally also want a random assignment to the treatment and control groups.
 Due to lobbying or other activities, this randomness is often violated in (financial) economics.\index{Difference in differences}

-In the context of our setting, we investigate the impact of the Paris Agreement, signed on December 12, 2015, on the bond yields of polluting firms.
+In the context of our setting, we investigate the impact of the Paris Agreement (PA), signed on December 12, 2015, on the bond yields of polluting firms.
 We first estimate the treatment effect of the agreement using panel regression techniques that we discuss in the Chapter 12.
 We then present two methods to illustrate the treatment effect over time graphically.
 Although we demonstrate that the treatment effect of the agreement is anticipated by bond market participants well in advance, the techniques we present below can also be applied to many other settings.\index{Paris (Climate) Agreement}

 The approach we use here replicates the results of @Seltzer2022 partly.
 Specifically, we borrow their industry definitions for grouping firms into green and brown types.
 Overall, the literature on ESG effects in corporate bond markets is already large but continues to grow (for recent examples, see, e.g., @Halling2021, @Handler2022, @Huynh2021, among many others).